Frequently Asked Questions

 If you believe that you have been the victim of a crime you should immediately call your local police department.
 If the police inform you that they are unable to assist, you may be advised to file a private criminal complaint.
 To file a private criminal complaint you must do the following:

 You must go to the District Court in the Township or Borough where the crime occurred.
-For a list of District Court information see Where is my local District Court?
-Who is my local Magisterial Justice? below.
+For a list of District Court information see this document: Delaware County, Pennsylvania Magisterial District Courts by Municipality.

 You must have the name and address of the person you are accusing of committing the crime against you.
 You should be prepared to put into writing your version of how the crime occurred.
 This includes the names and addresses of any witnesses.
 You complete the Private Criminal Complaint paperwork, provided by the District Court Staff, you must take the paperwork to the Office of the District Attorney for approval.